ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

 The reads issue can be solved easily by removing the unavailable agent from the round-robin.
 Writes, on the other hand, are a little bit trickier.
 Our suggestion — is to continue to write on two good replicas and store a dirty blocks map while the agent is unavailable.
 If it becomes online after just a small delay, we will migrate dirty blocks from the good replicas.

 Since we deal with nonreplicated disks, we can't afford to store the map in the persistent DB.
 We will store the fact (and indexes of the lagging agents) that a disk is not mirroring its IO to all replicas.
-If this flag is set at the start of the service, the resync process will be started.
+If this flag is set at the start of the service, the replication (migration in terms of our code base) process will be started.
 The `VolumeActor` will store the data and decide whether it's possible to ignore a bad replica.

 `NonreplicatedPartition` is already tracking the response times of devices.
 An agent will be declared as unavailable once one of its devices has not responded for some time.
 The plan right now is to start from 5 seconds and slowly bring it down to values that are unnoticeable to users.